 Mr. Lightstone: Thank you, Mr. Speaker I would like to thank the minister for that response.
-The government's formal guidelines for the GN staff condo program indicate that the Nunavut Housing Corporation will, and I quote, "provide the necessary declaration and by-laws required to establish the condominium corporation, pursuant to the condominium act and undertake the necessary management of the condominium corporation until sale of 60 percent of the units and the condo project has been realized, and if its board of directors has been established."
+The government's formal guidelines for the GN staff condo program indicate that the Nunavut Housing Corporation will "...provide the necessary declaration and by-laws required to establish the condominium corporation pursuant to the Condominium Act and undertake the necessary management of the condominium corporation until sale of 60% of the units and the condominium project has been realized and the first board of directors has been established."

-Mr. Speaker, concerns have been brought to my attention that no board has been established, that all decisions, such as condo fees and contingency fund rates are being made by NHC officials.
-I would like to ask, can the minister provide an update on how the Nunavut Housing Corporation is addressing this situation?
+Mr. Speaker, concerns have been brought to my attention that no board has been established and that all decisions, such as condo fees and contingency fund rates, are being made by NHC officials.
+I would like to ask: can the minister provide an update on how the Nunavut Housing Corporation is addressing this situation?
 Thank you, Mr. Speaker